PSYclown-org/Eliot-s-EPIC-bookmarklets/README.md

 # PSYclown-bookmarklets
-### all pull requests must contain at least 5 unused bookmarklets to be merged.
+### all pull requests will be fully examined.
+PLEASE give unobfuscated and uncompressed code.
 To install, press ctrl+shift+o then press import then select the file